 Radioactive transformations are simple examples of discontinuous transformations.
-In such an event, matter undergoes a sudden and complete change of form.
+As the name indicates, during a discontinuous transformation matter undergoes a sudden and complete change of form.
 In a radioactive transformation, one kind of atomic nucleus changes into another kind of nucleus.
 Energy called "radiation" is thrown out.
 For example, a certain kind of hydrogen nucleus ("tritium") may suddenly change into a certain kind of helium nucleus ("helium-3").
 If the disappearing hydrogen nucleus is part of a water molecule, the molecule fragments.

 It is apparently impossible to predict or control when a particular tritium nucleus will undergo radioactive transformation.
 Such transformations occur spontaneously or "on their own."
-The current model employs a concept from probability theory, the half-life: after a time period of a half-life, half of the nuclei in a batch of identical atoms will have undergone spontaneous transformation.
+The best model is a probabilistic "Poisson process" that has a specific half-life: after a time period of a half-life, half of the nuclei in a batch of identical atoms will have undergone spontaneous transformation.
 The half-life for the tritium radioactive transformation is $12\frac{1}{3}$ years.
-(Tritium is a product of radioactive transformation of very large atoms for which half-life.
-In a model of the tritium transformation (Simkovic et. al.), the "accurately measured β -decay lifetime of tritium (T{1/2}(3H) = 12.32±0.03 years) is used to adjust the value" of a theoretical quantity.
+Physics is unable to account for this half-life or for any radioactive half-life.
+In a modern physics model of the transformation, the "accurately measured $\beta$ -decay lifetime of tritium (T1/2(H) = 12.32±0.03 years) is used to adjust the value" of a theoretical quantity.
+(Simkovic et. al.)

-In sum, successes of science that culminated in Einstein's theories were based on empty space and have chiefly developed from geometrical concepts.
-Time is supposedly assimilated to such spatial constructions through imposing a linear form, despite clashes with the character of time in actual life.
-Some aspects of movements of and changes in matter can be approached through platonic science, such as movements of rigid bodies and changes caused by collisions of elementary particles.
-Such an approach fails, however, to account for other phenomena of matter, such as half-lives of radioactive transformations.
+In sum, platonic successes that culminated in Einstein's theories were based on empty space and developed from geometrical concepts.
+Time is supposedly assimilated to such spatial constructions through imposing a linear form.
+Some aspects of movements of and changes in matter can be approached through platonic science, such as movements of rigid bodies and corpuscles.
+The platonic approach fails, however, to account for other important phenomena of matter that is temporal in nature, such as half-lives of radioactive transformations.
+Such failures are part of larger failures of platonic hegemony to account satisfactorily for clashes between the character of time in platonic science and the character of time in actual life.